TheAlgorithms/Algorithms-Explanation/README.md

 # Algorithm Name

-Write a short algorithm description like :-
+Write a short description of algorithm like:
 1. Time Complexity
 2. Space Complexity
 3. Applications